wkguoKBR/Guides/leapfrogai_guide.md

 uds deploy k3d-core-slim-dev:0.22.2 --set K3D_EXTRA_ARGS="--gpus=all --image=ghcr.io/justinthelaw/k3d-gpu-support:v1.27.4-k3s1-cuda" # be sure to check if a newer version exists uds deploy uds-bundle-leapfrogai-*.tar.zst --confirm
 ```

+Ensure on Docker Desktop that your k3d containers are actively running without issue.

 ## Access the UI
 1) Connect to the Keycloak admin panel